Wallace Presbyterian Church: Architecture

 The exterior of the church, which blends modern and Gothic motifs, features bright white siding and a grey roof under the towering steeple.
-It has been described as eye-catching given its location at a key intersection in College Park.
+It has been described as eye-catching given its location at a key intersection in College Park and as a "life-size origami creation."

 A smaller building on the church grounds was completed four years prior to the dedication of the main building.
 Called the "House at the Crossroads," the space is a study center and hosts literary events, art shows and English classes.